AdityaAmale/AdityaAmale/README.md

 - 🎓 I'm a Computer Engineering student
 - 💻 I'm interested in Power BI, SQL, Excel, and Python
 - 🌱 I'm currently learning Data Analysis & Business Intelligence
-- 🎯 My goal is to become a Data Analyst and solve real-world problems using data
 - 📧 You can contact me at **adityaamale50@gmail.com**

 ---